thomasebsmith/finances/README.md

   derivatives, etc.) integrated into the predictor and optimizer

 ## License
-This library is released under the MIT License.
+This library is licensed under the MIT License.
 See [LICENSE](./LICENSE) for details.

 ## Copyright